 - Include your husband in decisions with the baby.
 Even small things like letting him pick out the baby’s outfit can go a long way.

 - Don’t criticize his attempts at parenting.
 It doesn’t matter if a diaper is on crooked or even backwards.
 Laugh it off.
 You might not realize it right now, but you’re making amazing memories together that you’ll be able to appreciate one day.

 - Give daddy some trust with the new baby.
 Fight the urge to hover or be present every second.
+This is just as much for you as it is for him.
+Take that time to yourself and do the things you loved to do before you had a baby.
+Even if it’s just a few minutes to sit down with a book or take a quick bath.
 Now that our son is a little older, my husband showers with him on a regular basis.
 They’ve done this since he was probably 9 months old.
 My husband puts on old country music that I can’t stand, and they stay in there singing and squealing at each other.
 My husband wouldn’t trade the one on one time for anything, and I’m betting our little one wouldn’t either.

 - Even before the 6 week post-partum “go ahead” there are lots of ways to enjoy some quality “alone time.”
 Sex is SO important to a marriage, but it doesn’t have to be just intercourse!
 Find your energy, and then find 10 minutes to enjoy each other.
 You can read my tips for having an awesome sex life when co-sleeping here.
 It will do wonders for your own self-esteem after having a baby to see the man you love so much wanting you even after all of the changes your body has gone through (and he should!).